-1 areas current Target Year 2024 Target 2025 Procurement Operating Model (Including, Procurement Policy, Roles & Responsibilities, Procurement Guidance, Contract management, & Delegated Authority) This information is included in the Contract Procedure Rules and a separate procurement policy document Create separate documents that detail Procurement Guidance (including roles and responsibilities, delegated authority) Procurement Policy Contract Management Carry out a staff survey to identify areas of improvements, relating to process and usability of the templates, and implement accordingly Procurement Templates (Improve Procurement scrutiny) There is a current suite of procurement templates including instruction documents, response templates etc, held by procurement in a local drive.
+Establishing a Procurem ent Hub (Not based on the NPS beh COMBINED AUTHORITY deliver with th Why it is important red through the contracts it creates.
+C ne procurement team, should work to As funding and revenue is reduced, Commercialisation is a broad and important subject to to identify and create commercial opportunities. gement of the commercial cycle and the services and assets he sector.
+This key area is confined to how officers, working ducing funding deficits.
+Commercial opportunities can be nts areas current Target Year 2024 Target 2025 Procurement Operating Model (Including, Procurement Policy, Roles & Responsibilities, Procurement Guidance, Contract management, & Delegated Authority) This information is included in the Contract Procedure Rules and a separate procurement policy document Create separate documents that detail Procurement Guidance (including roles and responsibilities, delegated authority) Procurement Policy Contract Management Carry out a staff survey to identify areas of improvements, relating to process and usability of the templates, and implement accordingly Procurement Templates (Improve Procurement scrutiny) There is a current suite of procurement templates including instruction documents, response templates etc, held by procurement in a local drive.
 Update the suite of procurement documents to work with the new strategy, in consideration of the Procurement Bill and to cover various procurement scenarios Update business case and programme templates Make the templates available centrally Provide training on usage Carry out a staff survey to identify areas of improvements, relating to process and usability of the templates, and implement accordingly Legal Templates (Contracts and Grant Agreements) Currently officers are 'recycling contracts' without input from Legal Create an updated suite of documents that are owned and managed by legal, but which can be Carry out a staff survey to identify areas of improvements relating to process and usability of the templates, and implement accordingly accessed but not issued without appropriate approvals in place.
-Gateway Proce (Improve procured scrutiny) No current process in place Design and implement a gateway process that covers the various stages of value, risk, political interest, or another identified requirement.
-Carry out a staff survey to identify areas of improvements relating to process and benefits/ issues identified, and implement accordingly Consult stakeholders and senior managers on the process Set up a Gateway approval committee Lessons Learne ed Minimum Developing Mature Currently the use of a formal lessons learned process is adhoc and limited Lesson learned activities to be carried out following the award of a contract all strategic procurements; this to be embedded in the gateway process and finding used to refresh procurement documents and guidance Lesson learned activities to be extended to include other stages (gateways) for strategic procurements and training to be delivered off the back of the findings.
-Staff Programme Training e of 1.1.3 Deliver ry Considerations (1) The achievement (1) Internal resource to manage and m onitor delivery against these actions (2) External support to aid in developing ng processes and templates (3) A commitment from stakeholders t o feed into the design of these processes
+Gateway Process (Improve procurement scrutiny) No current process in place Design and implement a gateway process that covers the various stages of the process that application being based on value, risk, political interest, or another identified requirement.
+Carry out a staff survey to identify areas of improvements relating to process and benefits/ issues identified, and implement accordingly Consult stakeholders and senior managers on the process Set up a Gateway approval committee Lessons Lea rned Minimum Developing Mature Currently the use of a formal lessons learned process is adhoc and limited Lesson learned activities to be carried out following the award of a contract all strategic procurements; this to be embedded in the gateway process and finding used to refresh procurement documents and guidance Lesson learned activities to be extended to include other stages (gateways) for strategic procurements and training to be delivered off the back of the findings.
+Staff Program Training 1.1.3 Delive ery Considerations (1) The a chievement (1) Internal resource to manage and m onitor delivery against these actions (2) External support to aid in developir ng processes and templates (3) A commitment from stakeholders t o feed into the design of these processes